SAP-samples/cap-local-development-workshop/exercises/01/README.md

 For the sake of keeping things simple, let's assume we want to think of our authors, books and genres as initial "master" data as ultimately destined for production, and explore the sample data concept with some "transactional" data in the form of some basic sales records, sample data that we only want while we're developing locally.

-👉 In a new file called `services.cds` add this:
+👉 In a new file called `srv/ex01-sales.cds` add this:

 ```cds
 using { cuid } from '@sap/cds/common';